vtian72/portfolio/README.md

 GPT-2 and GPT DaVinci were finetuned on 1k/48k rows of data from the Shakescleare dataset, consisting of modern English passages alongside their Shakespearean translation.
 We also utilized the output by the Style Transformer model (Reformulating Unsupervised Style Transfer as Paraphrase Generation, by Kalpesh Krishna, John Wieting, Mohit Iyyer).

-To fine-tune GPT-2 a specialized formatting was adopted.
+To **fine-tune GPT-2 a specialized formatting was adopted**.
 Each row of data was transformed into the following:

 \<s> (start token) + English translation + \</s> (end token) + >>>> + \<p> (start token for Shakespeare translation) + Shakespearean translation + \</p> (end token for Shakespeare translation)

-Since DaVinci as inherest prompt-completion functionality, we structured the dataset as:
+Since **DaVinci has inherent prompt-completion functionality**, we structured the dataset as:

 prompt: System role: You are an expert author on Shakespeare.
 Write the following quote like how Shakespeare would say it: + English translation